geochrist/dctk/INSTALL.md

   * spice netlists are available at `ASAP7_PDKandLIB_v1p6/lib_release_191006/asap7_7p5t_library/rev25/CDL/xAct3D_extracted/Extracted_netlists/asap7sc7p5t_INVBUF_RVT.sp`
   * spice models are available at `ASAP7_PDKandLIB_v1p6/asap7PDK_r1p6/models/hspice/7nm_TT.pm`

-  Note that the spice models are level 72 (finfets) and need HSPICE for simulation.
-We are looking into an experimental version of ngspice for simulation purposes.
+  Note that the spice models are level 72 (bsimcmg/finfets) and need HSPICE for simulation.
+Please let us know if you don't have access to HSPICE at your university.

+  We are looking into an experimental version of ngspice for simulation purposes, but have not yet been able to get it working.
-  (The released version does not yet support level 72.)
+  (The released version of ngspice does not yet support level 72.)

-### Nangate FreePDK45 Library (no spice models)
+### Nangate FreePDK45 Library (does not include spice models)

-  (Note that we are ***not*** planning to use these libraries for the competition.
-This information is only for reference.)
+  While we currently are not ***not*** planning to use these libraries for the competition, these can be useful for development because they are built on spice models supported by ngspice.

   Download the NangateOpenCellLibrary_PDKv1_3_v2010_12.tgz from https://projects.si2.org/openeda.si2.org/project/showfiles.php?group_id=63#p78